chipsi007/wufuc/README.md

 > Enabled detection of processor generation and hardware support when PC tries to scan or download updates through Windows Update.

 These updates marked the implementation of a [policy change](https://blogs.windows.com/windowsexperience/2016/01/15/windows-10-embracing-silicon-innovation/) they announced some time ago, where Microsoft stated that they would not be supporting Windows 7 or 8.1 on next-gen Intel, AMD and Qualcomm processors.

-This was essentially a big middle finger to anyone who decides to not "upgrade" to the steaming pile of :shit: known as Windows 10, especially considering the extended support periods for Windows 7 and 8.1 won't be ending until January 4, 2020 and January 10, 2023 respectively.
+This is essentially a big middle finger to anyone who decides to not "upgrade" to Windows 10, and it is especially unfortunate considering the extended support periods for Windows 7 and 8.1 won't be ending until January 4, 2020 and January 10, 2023 respectively.

 Some people with older Intel and AMD processors are also affected!
 I've received user reports of the following CPUs all being blocked from receiving updates: